manjeshpv/docs.minio.io/_posts/2016-03-14-minio-server.markdown

 <!-- Table -->

 Minio Client : mc provides minimal tools to work with Amazon S3 compatible cloud storage and filesystems.
-It has features like resumable uploads/downloads, progress bar, parallel copy. mc is written in golang and released under Apache license v2.
-<a href="minio-client.html"> Minio Client</a>
+It has features like resumable uploads/downloads, progress bar, mirroring etc. mc is written in golang and released under Apache license v2. <a href="minio-client.html"> Minio Client</a>

-Minio SDK :

-Need to use Minio's functionality inside your programs?
+Minio SDK : Need to use Minio's functionality inside your programs?
 Please explore our available SDKs. <a href="minio-sdk.html">Minio SDK </a>